NorfairKing/bevel/README.md

-# Bevel: Synchronised command line history in an SQLite database
+# Bevel: Command line history in an SQLite database for effective re-use

-Under construction.
+Pronounced "bəvɛl".

 ## How it works